These are reversals from Al Gore’s CNN Town Hall interview in July 2017 promoting his new book.

 moral [worl]d The ending of [rl] appears to give a sense of a bilabial.

 rot [to our]

 There is a highly distorted word that perhaps may be meant to be heal to make heal the moral rot.
 Boris seems pretty meaningless.
 No city may be informative, or not.
 Key statements here seem to be They’d made the sell/sign here/I take it, as well as the moral rot.
-From these comments we can consider that the sell had been made to the world, getting them to sign up, as well as Gore saying that he takes it (the benefits?).
+From these comments we can consider that the sell had been made to the world, getting others to sign up, as well as Gore taking the benefit.
 Note in the following reversal below he states hurry give.
 The moral rot may refer to a belief that those who do not subscribe to Gore’s views are part of a moral rot.
 If no city has any meaning here, perhaps it is a connection to cities and pollution.

 RS: hurry give

 FS: And by the way the two degree [figure] is just it’s not a you know a scientific threshold, it’s just sort of a compromise.